lhcb/glossary/glossary/R.md

 ## ReDecay {#ReDecay}

-A fast simulation technique that is based on reusage of the fully simulated underlying event and redecaying the signal process multiple times.
-See more [here](https://arxiv.org/pdf/1810.10362.pdf) and [twiki](https://twiki.cern.ch/twiki/bin/view/LHCb/FAQ/GeneratorFAQ#How_do_I_use_ReDecay_as_descibed).
+A fast simulation technique that is based on re-usage of the fully simulated underlying event and re-decaying the signal process multiple times.
+Further details in [this paper](https://arxiv.org/pdf/1810.10362.pdf) and/or [Twiki](https://twiki.cern.ch/twiki/bin/view/LHCb/FAQ/GeneratorFAQ#How_do_I_use_ReDecay_as_descibed).

 ## RICH: Ring Imaging Cherenkov Detectors {#RICH}